 Luckily, there are many treatment options.
 Learn more about the different types of severe asthma treatments, and work with your doctor to find which one may work best for you.

 Asthma is caused by inflammation and constriction of the airways.
 In severe cases, these issues are more significant.
 Long-term control medications are essential in treating severe asthma.
 These drugs are designed to help stop inflammation so that your airways won’t constrict.

 There are also different types of long-term control medications.
 Severe asthmatics are almost always on inhaled corticosteroids and a long-acting bronchodilator.
 Others may also be on leukotriene modifiers, such as montelukast sodium (Singulair).
 These are available in chewable or traditional tablets that are taken once a day.

 Perhaps the most common long-term approach to severe asthma is inhaled corticosteroids.
 This medication more effective than pills because it’s delivered right to the source: your airways.
 Inhaled corticosteroids are taken in the same way as a rescue inhaler.
 However, this medication is taken daily.

 Take these consistently.
 Missing doses may allow inflammation to return and cause problems with your asthma.

 A nebulizer with a medication called cromolyn may be used with other types of long-term control asthma medications.
 The medicine is inhaled via steam that is propelled through a chamber connected to an electronic machine.

 Some side effects are possible with long-term control medications.
 This includes anxiety, osteoporosis, and vitamin D deficiency.
-Yet the risks associated with severe asthma are far more significant.

 Quick-relief treatments are designed to treat early symptoms of an asthma attack.
 An attack can happen despite taking long-term control medications.